-While we predict that 2021 will see a boom in the size and volume of CAPEX projects, we also foresee specific challenges for an industry that has not been built with scalability in mind.
+While we predict that 2021 will see a boom in the size and volume of CAPEX projects, we also foresee specific challenges for CAPEX planning that has not been built with scalability in mind.
 To meet future demand, companies must implement new strategies, management systems, and tools to increase employee capability and improve project delivery.

 Here are three things companies must prioritize in 2021 and beyond if they wish to drive more value from their CAPEX projects.

 Start with the end in mind

-Most project managers won’t realize their project will face budget and schedule overruns until it’s too late.
+Most project managers won’t realize their CAPEX plan will face budget and schedule overruns until it’s too late.
 Based on our experience, the key to avoiding overruns and minimizing cashflow and capital risks is to stay on schedule.
 This means that once you have your engagement plan, your first priority should be planning and scheduling.
 And the most significant opportunity to effectively manage project risk, costs, and time to revenue is before the project even starts – during the engineering design stage.

 Proudfoot employs an agile Integrated Planning Process (IPP) that utilizes a pilot start-up to optimize repetitive tasks, incorporates efficiency gains into future project plans, highlights execution complexity with built-in reviews, and addresses complexity by removing process constraints.
 By developing a formal plan with a detailed internal review, you can determine what project outcomes must be achieved and which risks must be avoided.

 Make OPEX a top priority

 Technology alone is insufficient to deliver higher project value – it must be teamed with large-scale management transformation across the board, outstanding fixed assets management, and a simplification of infrastructure programs for better efficiency and operational excellence.
 The best way to manage project progress is to establish a central Results Hub for transparent measurement, communication, execution, collaboration, and clarity of ownership.